WHY APA ACCREDITATION MATTERS

 • Why are "degree mills" and "accreditation mills" harmful?

 Degree mills (also known as diploma mills) are institutions that award academic degrees and diplomas with substandard or no academic study.
 Sometimes such institutions claim to be accredited by an accreditation mill — agencies that claim to be providers of accreditation and quality assurance without a proper basis (recognition by an external agency such as the U.S. Department of Education or the Council of Higher Education Accreditation).
 Both degree and accreditation mills mislead students and have harmful consequences.
 In the United States, such degrees may not be acknowledged by other institutions, employers, licensing boards, credentialing agencies and other groups.
 A program or institution’s “accreditation” from an accreditation mill can mislead students and the public about the quality of that program/institution.
-Thus, students may spend money and not receive a proper credential or a useable credential.
+Thus, students may spend money and not receive a proper credential or a usable credential.
 More information about degree and accreditation mills can be found on the Council of Higher Education Accreditation website.

 • Why is accreditation important?